1smay3/Alpaca-PortfolioManager/README.md

 <!-- ABOUT THE PROJECT -->
 ## Project Goals
-* Automatically apply MPT optimisation techniques to a range of investible factor ETFs, prescribing the 'optimal' portfolio, plotting, and reporting.
+* Automatically apply MPT optimisation techniques to a range of investible factor ETFs, trading the 'optimal' portfolio
-* Systematise positioning in the above optimal portfolio, taking into account current positioning and trading fees.
 * Generate accessible reporting, including performance and risk.
+* Systematise portfolio positioning, intelligently accounting for current positioning and trading fees.
-* Use the framework built for a more diverse trading system, where optimal portfolios or signals can be introduced as part of an entire 'portfolio system'.
+* Build the framework in a reusable and extensible way, to later be part of a more diverse trading system, where optimal portfolios or signals can be introduced as part of an entire 'portfolio system'.

 ## Libraries